-The final assembly of all of the Corporation's motion systems is conducted at the workshop at its headquarters, by its production staff.
-Certain products marketed by manufacturers of armchairs, OEMs and integrators that include D-BOX motion systems are assembled in their establishments.
-The Corporation rents a total of 20,908 sq. ft. of space, comprised of approximately 8,500 sq. ft. of office space, 3,375 sq. ft. of warehouse space and 9,000 sq. ft. of space for production and research and development.
-The premises are leased and are subject to three separate leases expiring in July 2015.
+The final assembly of all of the Corporation's motion systems is conducted at its headquarters, by its production staff.
+Certain products marketed by manufacturers of armchairs, OEMs and integrators that include D-BOX motion systems are assembled in their facilities.
+The Corporation rents a total of 29,124 sq. ft. of space, comprised of office space, warehouse space and space for production and research and development.
+The premises are leased until July 2018.